Xerxes1138/UnitySSR/README.md

 # How to use

+Fisrt make sure your project is in linear color space and you are using deferred rendering path.

-Select your main camera and go to "Component/Image Effects/Rendering/Unity 5 Screen Space Reflection" or drag and drop the unitySSR.cs to your main camera inspector.
+Then select your main camera and go to "Component/Image Effects/Rendering/Unity 5 Screen Space Reflection" or drag and drop the unitySSR.cs to your main camera inspector.